kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - [failed prophecies](https://www.reddit.com/r/mormon/comments/oenfth/what_are_things_that_mormons_prophets_have_said/)
 - [happiness is not a good test for truth of the church](https://www.reddit.com/r/exmormon/comments/o8zhdg/the_mormon_churchs_claimed_monopoly_on_happiness/)
 - The church's population and evolution are exactly what you'd expect from a relatively high-demand religion produced in America.
+- The First Presidency announced in 1969 that God himself commanded the treatment of black people.
+Also check out this First Presidency [official statement](https://faenrandir.github.io/a_careful_examination/aug-2020-church-historian-communication-on-1949-first-presidency-statement/).

 ## what this all says about God